Mzh2002/Manacher-Algorithm/Executive Summery Manacher's Algorithm.md

 - **Pattern Recognition**: In data compression, algorithms like **LZ77** and **LZ78** can exploit palindromic patterns to identify and compress repeated structures more effectively.
 - **Error Correction**: Some advanced encoding schemes use palindromic properties to enhance data integrity and support robust error detection.

-From an algorithmic standpoint, checking whether a string is a palindrome is relatively simple—it’s often one of the first challenges beginners tackle.
-However, problems that involve **finding** or **constructing** palindromes are far more complex.
-Palindromes are fascinating to algorithm enthusiasts because of their inherent **symmetry**, which challenges the more linear way humans typically think about problems.

-Today’s problem is one of the most classic and elegant:
+Today’s problem is one of the most classic and elegant about palindromes:

 > Find the **longest palindromic substring** in a given string (A *substring* refers to a contiguous sequence of characters within a string).

-## Some Naive Approaches
+### Some Naive Approaches

 To find the longest palindromic substring in a given string, the most naive approach uses two nested loops to generate all possible substrings and check each one: